The solar power plants you offer are expensive, why are you not using cheap Chinese panels and inverters?

 No. Due to the warranty liability, we only install high quality components supplied by our foreign partners and provide warranty service for 2 years.

 Heating the house solely with solar energy is unrealistic and unprofitable.
-However, it is possible and economically advantageous to use solar energy to provide hot water for the bathroom and kitchen.
+However, it is possible and economically advantageous to use solar energy to provide hot water for the bathroom, kitchen and partially for heating.

 How many watts of solar power will a photoelectric station require for a computer, a TV, a washing machine, a refrigerator and lighting?